 Posted by Billy Francis

 1. Huntington Dog Beach

 At Huntington Dog Beach, dogs can roam leash free over 1.5 glorious miles of fine sand.
 The beach attracts around 5,000 people (and nearly as many dogs) on most weekends, but it gets particularly busy (and fun) during the annual Surf City Surf Dog Competition.
 Facilities here include public restrooms, a grassy area with picnic tables, and doggie waste bags.
-To help preserve its beauty and quality, you and your four-legged environmentalist can register for a beach cleanup every Sunday from 1 p.m. to 3 p.m.
-After doing your part, reward yourselves at In-N-Out Burger, a California fast food staple located right off the beach.
-Don’t forget to request the off-menu special items for dogs, like the pup patty (a plain, salt-free burger) or the Flying Dutchman (two beef patties and two slices of cheese).
+To help preserve its beauty and quality, you and your four-legged environmentalist can register for a beach cleanup every Sunday from 1 to 3 p.m.
+After doing your part, reward yourselves at In-N-Out Burger, located right off the beach.
+Don’t forget to request something from the In-N-Out Burgersecret menu for dogs.

 2. Rosie’s Dog Beach